Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/a15_0_the_compiler_that_built_itself/a1_2_minigame_node_batch_creation/subtaskmap.md

 ## 📘 Purpose

 This node acts as the **Node Constructor Hand**, orchestrating the batch creation of a fully scaffolded Layer 4 minigame node.
-It dynamically spawns all necessary components using six underlying builder nodes ("fingers"), enabling reusable, CLI-driven recursive construction across the project.
+It dynamically spawns all required components using six recursive builder nodes ("fingers"), enabling reusable, CLI-driven recursive construction across the project.

 ---